argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ### Search and highlight

-From the **control panel** at the top of the left pane, you can search across the entire dataset or by fields (if you have more than one in your record) and visualize matched results highlighted in color.
+From the **control panel** at the top of the left pane, you can search keywords across the entire dataset.
+If you have more than one field in your records, you may specify if the search is to be performed “All” fields or on a specific one.
+Matched results are highlighted in color.

 ### Order by record semantic similarity